- Agricultural Inspector

 Report writing is again an important aspect of an agricultural inspector's job profile.
 Writing reports of discoveries or findings during tests or recommending and advising farmers about a particular method; it is all done by the agricultural inspector.
 Sometimes the reports also include the crop growing procedures or safety regulations.

 Types of a Agricultural Inspector

-Plant and quality control technicians - The plant and quality control technicians are required to examine and test the samples of raw material and products to ensure they meet all the standards regularised by various government bodies.
+Plant and Quality Control Technician: The plant and quality control technicians are required to examine and test the samples of raw material and products to ensure they meet all the standards regularised by various government bodies.
 Expertise in lab skills helps the technicians to bag a good amount of salary.
 No doubt, the experience is necessary to work in senior positions.

-Meat inspectors - As the name suggests, meat inspectors examine the meat products such as beef, pork, seafood, poultry, and other items.
+Meat Inspector: As the name suggests, meat inspectors examine meat products such as beef, pork, seafood, poultry, and other items.
 It is required to ensure that the meat processing follows standard quality assurance regulations.
-Meat inspectors also examine livestock to ensure that it is not infected with any disease before getting slaughtered.
+Meat inspectors are also a type of agriculture inspector, examine livestock to ensure that it is not infected with any disease before getting slaughtered.

-Animal health technicians - Animal health technicians work for animals’ health and ensure that the animal is fit.
+Animal Health Technician: Animal health technicians work for animals’ health and ensure that the animal is fit.
 In other words, the animal health technician is similar to a nurse to humans.
 They also work with veterinarians, scientists and researchers.
 They conduct surgeries on prepping animals, administer medications, and carry out lab tests and record medical history.

 What is the workplace/work environment of Agricultural Inspector like?